Uniminutoarduino/SmartLabsUniminuto-GOLC/README.md

 ![Imag1](https://user-images.githubusercontent.com/11606241/134404259-5af59424-fdb3-4c48-b344-de1bbe3d9db6.png)
 ###### Fig 1.
 Main feaures of smartlabsuniminuto.

-With the laboratory, the students can program in Python language and interact with hardware devices interfaced with a Raspberry Pi in each node.
+With the laboratory, the students can program in Python language and interact with hardware devices which have been interfaced with a Raspberry Pi in each node.

 ## 1.1 Programming modes
 Searching to expand the scope of students that could use our laboratory, we developed two programming modes (text-based, block-based).